 KRS 281.013 was repealed 06/24/2015 and 601 KAR 1:005 revisions have been drafted and being presented in 2020 to remove the references and exemptions to city busses.
 Additionally, a review of 1987/1988 KAR shows that these exemptions were actually in place in 1987 and 1988.
 Regardless the revised KAR will resolve this inconsistency.
-See attached.
+See attached KAR which is making its way through the legislative review process, see below for latest update: